-If you still cannot find any faults in the system, we recommend installing a datalogger (C.M.I. or D-LOGG) and recording the temperature curves and switching states.
-If the DL BUS is used for data logging, enable "data output" in "DL settings".
+If you still cannot find any faults in the system, we recommend installing a datalogger (C.M.I.) and recording the temperature curves and switching states.

 Incorrect temperatures could be the result of the following:

 - Values such as -9999.9 in the case of a sensor short circuit or 9999.9 in the case of a sensor lead break may not be the result of a material or termination error.
 Is the correct sensor type selected in the input menu (KTY, PT1000, RAS, GBS, etc.)? - A sensor can also be checked without a tester simply by swapping the sensor that is probably faulty with one that works at the terminal strip and checking the temperature display.
 If the error is reproduced, the problem is the sensor.
 However, if the problem remains on the same input of the device, the fault is either due to the sensor type setting or the input itself is faulty (such as faulty surge protection).